-The vessels are primarily intended for duties such as patrol, monitoring and protection in the exclusive economic zone (EEZ) and territorial waters of Russia in open and closed seas.
-It can also be used to offer protection for ships in transit, water areas as well as naval bases against enemy attack in wartime.
+The vessels are primarily intended for patrol, monitoring and protection duties in the exclusive economic zone (EEZ) and territorial waters of Russia in open and closed seas.
+They can also be used to offer protection to ships in transit and water areas or naval bases in wartime.

-Other missions of the patrol ship are search and rescue, assistance to disaster victims, environmental monitoring, and combat smuggling and piracy activities.
+Other missions of the patrol ships are search and rescue, assistance to disaster victims, environmental monitoring, and combating smuggling and piracy activities.

 Construction details of Project 22160 class patrol ships

-Keel for the lead ship in the Project 22160 class, designated Vasily Bykov, was laid in February 2014 and is expected to be commissioned into the Russian Navy in 2017.
+The keel for the lead ship in the Project 22160 class, designated Vasily Bykov, was laid in February 2014, and the ship is expected to be commissioned into the Russian Navy in 2017.

 Construction on the second patrol ship in the series, named Dmitry Rogachev, began in July 2014.
-Keel laying ceremony of the third ship, designated Pavel Derzhavin, was held in February 2016.
+The keel laying ceremony of the third ship, designated Pavel Derzhavin, was held in February 2016.